clc3-CloudComputing/jku-ws20/2 Continuous Integration/exercise 2.2/README.md

 ## Instructions

-1. Setup credentials for DockerHub in Travis:
+1. Setup credentials for DockerHub in Travis CI:

     1. Click on: `More options`

     1. Add an environment variable `REGISTRY_USER` with your DockerHub registry user name